-What affects moving costs in Coventry
+What affects cost planning for moves in Coventry

 Local moves cost more than expected when loading and unloading take longer than assumed.
 Short drives across Coventry rarely dominate the schedule; it is the carry distance from kerb to door, stairs versus lift, and whether a van can park nearby that control the pace.
 Stairs increase cost by slowing each load cycle.
 Parking restrictions increase cost when crews must park farther away, wait for a bay, or shuttle items.
 Scheduling pressure becomes clearer when viewed alongside Coventry demand patterns at different times.
 A useful local example can be seen in man and van services in Canley.